 Murals on Glass, an initiative of the Urbana Public Arts Program, displays works by Champaign County artists as vinyl decals on windows in historic downtown Urbana.
 Supported by the City of Urbana and the Urbana Business Association, Murals on Glass provides opportunities for local artists while also beautifying the city streetscape.

-For 2013-15, the work of the following artists will be featured: Portrait of Chip McNeill by Chris Evans on the south parking deck tower, Elm Street and Broadway Avenue; Let’s Ride by Molly Poganski on the windows of the Urbana Business Association office at 111 West Main Street; and Summer by Jill Miller and Fall Elegy VI by Rosalind Faiman Weinberg on the south windows of the Urbana Civic Center at 108 E Water St. Abe in the Grass by Larry Steinbauer will remain on the northeast parking deck tower on Main Street and Broadway Avenue.
-The Murals are expected to be installed early in the week of August 26, 2013.
+For 2013-15, the work of the following artists are featured: Portrait of Chip McNeill by Chris Evans on the south parking deck tower, Elm Street and Broadway Avenue; Let’s Ride by Molly Poganski on the windows of the Urbana Business Association office at 111 West Main Street; and Summer by Jill Miller and Fall Elegy VI by Rosalind Faiman Weinberg on the south windows of the Urbana Civic Center at 108 E Water St. Abe in the Grass by Larry Steinbauer remains on the northeast parking deck tower on Main Street and Broadway Avenue.
+The Murals were installed early in the week of August 26, 2013.

 Kelly Eddington, Glass Gems, watercolor painting Urbana Business Association Office Window at 111 W. Main St Kelly Eddington is a watercolorist from St. Joseph.
 Her work is highly detailed, and she enjoys painting anything that is shiny, colorful, and complicated.
 This painting is based on a handful of glass gems (used in aquariums and floral arrangements) that she bought at a Dollar Store in Champaign earlier this year.
 Eddington is a signature member of the Illinois Watercolor Society.
-To commission a watercolor or to order prints of Glass Gems and other paintings, please visit her website, www.kellyeddington.com.
+To commission a watercolor or to order prints of Glass Gems and other paintings, please visit her website, http://www.kellyeddington.com/.